Maradona banned by FIFA for raising middle finger against Nigeria

 His celebration reportedly has cost him £10,000 which he was receiving as compensation for discharging his ambassadorial duities.

-According to several reports, the gesture by Maradona has not gone down well with the world football governing body who expect better from their ambassador for the tournament.
+According to several reports, the gesture by Maradona has not gone down well with the world football governing body who expect better from their ambassador at the tournament.

-A report by the Vanguard states that the 54-year-old will no longer be paid his allowances due an will also not be allowed to participate as an ambassador at the stadium.
+A report by the Vanguard states that the 54-year-old will no longer be paid his allowances and will also not be allowed to participate as an ambassador at the stadium.

 There has been no official statement by FIFA to back the report at the time of this report.